 Home » Smart But Scattered – Improving Executive Skills to Promote School Success

-ACSLPA provides these workshop and conference listings for your information.
+ACSLPA provides these professional development listings for your information.
 Posting an event does not imply endorsement.

 Please Note: Speech-language pathologists or audiologists from outside of Alberta, and not registered with ACSLPA, conducting a speech-language pathology or audiology training course or clinical presentation in Alberta must be registered with ACSLPA with Courtesy Registration before providing professional services.
 Please contact ACSLPA.

 Youngsters with poor executive skills are disorganized or forgetful, have trouble getting started on tasks, get distracted easily, lose papers or assignments, forget to bring home the materials to complete homework or forget to hand homework in.
 They may rush through work or dawdle, or they make careless mistakes that they fail to catch.
 They don’t know where to begin on long-term assignments, and they put the assignment off until the last minute in part because they have trouble judging the magnitude of the task and how long it will take to complete it.
 Their workspaces are disorganized, and teachers may refer to their desks, backpacks, and notebooks as “black holes.”
 Students with executive skill deficits present tremendous challenges to both parents and teachers who often find themselves frustrated by children whose problems in school seem to have little to do with how smart they are or how easily they learn.

 About the Presenter: Dr. Peg Dawson, Ed.D., NCSP